Irdroid/authKi/README.md

 - Digital Signature and Verification of files via Ellliptic Curve Algorithms (ECDSA/ECDSH)
 - Developing Secure Crypto Wallets for Bitcoin / Ethereum
 - Experimenting with the Microchip’s Cryptoauthlib for interfacing with the device.

+## Where to start?

+1. Clone this repository
+    - Issue git clone --recurse-submodules https://github.com/Irdroid/authKi.git
+    - This will checkout the repo and all submodules.
+You can then compile and install the cryptoauthlib library localted in /Software/Cryptoauthlib.
+    - You can also download a pre-built release package from the "releases" section above.
+2. Set udev rules (If you are compiling from source | **You can skip this step if you are installing a prebuilt cryptoauthlib package from the releases section above**), so that the authKi will always get the same i2c interface number as a sysfs entry
+    - Create a file in /etc/udev/rules.d/11-tiny.rules with the content : copyCodeBlock('ACTION=="add|change", SUBSYSTEM=="i2c-dev", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="c631", SYMLINK+="i2c-20"')
+4.